tariqzia7523/AdsLib/README.md

         }
     }

-In SplashClass implement OnAdsClosedCallBack on class level and following line in oncreate
+In SplashClass implement OnSplashCallBack on class level and following line in oncreate

     AppOpenManager.onSplashCallBack = this